-The Feminist Mentorship Program’s mission is to give new Women’s Studies (WS) students a network of classmates, faculty, staff and alumni that they can count on during their time at UNH.
-Because WS is a small program, new students can feel isolated and unsure about their major.
+The Feminist Mentorship Program’s mission is to give new women’s and gender studies (WGS) students a network of classmates, faculty, staff and alumni that they can count on during their time at UNH.
+Because WGS is a small program, new students can feel isolated and unsure about their major.
 We want to make sure each of our students understands that they are valued and that there are many opportunities for them while in school, and after they graduate.

 - Community: in keeping with longstanding feminist practice, we value community over individualism